 This rule is not a major rule under 5 U.S.C.
 804(2), the Small Business Regulatory Enforcement Fairness Act.
 This rule:

 a.
 Does not have an annual effect on the economy of $100 million or more.

 c.
-Does not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises for the reasons stated above.
+Does not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to Start Printed Page 9502compete with foreign-based enterprises for the reasons stated above.

 This rule does not impose an unfunded mandate on State, local, or Tribal governments or the private sector of more than $100 million per year.
 The rule does not have a significant or unique effect on State, Tribal, or local governments or the private sector.
 A statement containing the information required by the Unfunded Mandates Reform Act (2 U.S.C.
 1534) is not required.

 In accordance with Executive Order 12630, the rule does not have significant takings implications.

 In accordance with Executive Order 12612, the rule does not have significant Federalism implications to warrant the preparation of a Federalism Assessment for the reasons discussed above.